Plumas Backcountry Discovery Trail

 Season: Recommended June - November (check with the Plumas NF for road conditions if its a heavy snowfall year).

 Typical Terrain: Primarily wide dirt forest service roads.
-Poker Flat is a slow going and rocky jeep trail.
+The only truly moderate section is on Poker Flat, which has numerous off camber, steep, and rocky sections.

 Alternative Routes